 "I believe the change that our world needs begins and ends with the legal structures we have in place.
 I hope to be a lawyer who can benefit and improve the lives of the people who have been and continue to be the most harmed by the law.
 I believe this is my ethical responsibility as both a law student and a future lawyer."
-EMMA MANSBERG 24L YEAR TWO Discern Your Legal Path Starting with your second year, you will have an opportunity to gain real-world experience while earning academic credit.
-Under the supervision of an attorney, you will hone your lawyering skills, including research, writing, advocacy, interviewing, counseling, litigation, and case investigation.
-As many as 200 students are placed with more than 130 legal employers in the areas of prosecution, government counsel, in-house counsel, civil litigation, public interest, and legislation and policy, among others.
-Visit law.emory.edu/externships to see the most current list of placements.
+EMMA MANSBERG 24L YEAR TWO Discern Your Legal Path Externships are an integral part of the Emory Law experience, taking the principles you learn in the classroom and applying them in practice.
+Our Externships Program places an average of 130 students each semester and partners with over 300 approved sites, including government agencies, public interest organizations, courts, companies, and small firms.
+Under the supervision of an attorney, you will hone skills that include research, writing, advocacy, interviewing, counseling, litigation, and case investigation while earning experiential course credit.
+Visit law.emory.edu/externships to learn more about the structure of our externship opportunities.
 On-campus clinics offer real-world experience through direct client service in a range of settings, including the Barton Legislative Advocacy Clinic, Barton Juvenile Defender Clinic, Barton Appeal for Youth Clinic, Emory Immigrant Legal Assistance, International Humanitarian Law Clinic, Turner Environmental Law Clinic, and Volunteer Clinic for Veterans.
-Public Interest Emory Law's location in a vibrant metropolitan area offers abundant opportunities to study and practice law in the public sector.
+PUBLIC INTEREST Emory Law's location in a vibrant metropolitan area offers abundant opportunities to study and practice law in the public sector.
 Emory is associated with The Carter Center, founded to promote democracy and human rights around the world.
 In addition, Atlanta is at the heart of criminal justice reform in the South, with leading organizations such as the Southern Center for Human Rights.
 The city is also home to the South's largest environmental organization, the Southern Environmental Law Center.
-Kessler-Eidson Program for Trial Techniques This program provides all second-year students with a foundation in oral advocacy, connecting students with more than 100 nationally recognized trial lawyers, judges, and professors.
+KESSLER-EIDSON PROGRAM FOR TRIAL TECHNIQUES This program provides all second-year students with a foundation in oral advocacy, connecting students with more than 100 nationally recognized trial lawyers, judges, and professors.
 As part of the program's learn-by-doing format, you will conduct an evidentiary hearing and a mock trial, giving you a strong foundation in the mechanics of litigating a case, from direct and cross-examination to introducing evidence into court.

 YEAR THREE Prepare for Your Future In your third year, you will enhance your knowledge of the law through continued practice-oriented coursework and hands-on experiences to prepare you fully for the legal profession.
 You also will focus on mentoring opportunities under the coaching of a dedicated Career Center adviser.
-Career Center Support We recognize that your needs change during the course of law school, so we pair you with an adviser to ensure that you receive career direction designed specifically for you.
+CAREER SUPPORT CENTER We recognize that your needs change during the course of law school, so we pair you with an adviser to ensure that you receive career direction designed specifically for you.
 This personalized approach provides programs and resources tailored to exactly where you are in your job search each year.
 You will continue to take advantage of our unique practice societies to help you determine your areas of legal interest and deepen your connections in the profession.
-Mentoring You also will focus more on cultivating and using professional connections, including mentor relationships with alumni and connections with attorneys in the cities in which you plan to practice.
+MENTORING You also will focus more on cultivating and using professional connections, including mentor relationships with alumni and connections with attorneys in the cities in which you plan to practice.
 These relationships will be critical to helping you secure your first job and succeeding in your daily interactions with practicing attorneys.
-Networking Students may participate in a number of networking opportunities to make connections with alumni and other professionals in Atlanta, New York, Chicago, Los Angeles, Houston, Miami, Washington, and other cities across the country.
+NETWORKING Students may participate in a number of networking opportunities to make connections with alumni and other professionals in Atlanta, New York, Chicago, Los Angeles, Houston, Miami, Washington DC, and other cities across the country.